levinzonr/jetpack-compose-ui-arch-plugin/README.md

 ## New Feature Dialog
 This dialog allows you to create several files related to Jetpack Compose UI Architecture.
 After you provide a name for your feature, plugin will generate following:
 - `[featname]` - package (lowercased) (optional)
-  - `[FeatName]Contract` - contains UIState, Actions emitted from the UI layer
+  - `[FeatName]Contract` - contains UIState, Actions emitted from the UI layer and PreviewParameterProvider (optional)
-  - `[FeatName]Screen` - Basic, stateless, UI of your Screen
+  - `[FeatName]Screen` - Basic, stateless, UI of your Screen, if PreviewParameterProvider is enabled, it will be used to render the preview
   - `[FeatName]Coordinator` - Main State holder of the Screen, controls the screen UI logic and Interactions
   - `[FeatName]Route` - Main entry point, tied to `Coordinator` and delegates all the Actions to it, Emits Screen
   - `[FeatName]ViewModel` - Basic implementation of your ViewModel
-  - `[FeatName]StatePreviewParameterProvider` - Basic setup for the PreviewParameterProvider to use in Screen Preview (optional)

 ## Live Templates